Allison12B/Project_II_Server_VII_C/README.md

 # Project 2 - Second project with APIs
-This project was developed with Express.js.
+This project was developed with Express.js.It allows the frontend to make requests to the REST API to access general CRUD actions (create, delete, and update information).

+It also allows you to use the YouTube API to search and retrieve information for each video.

 ## Install